 Provide the Parcel Code Number or Legal Description of your property, if this is an existing house or structure.

-To locate this information, visit our CBJ Parcel Viewer, navigate to your property, and double click on the space.
+To locate this information, visit our CBJ Parcel Viewer, navigate to your property, and double click within the lot boundary.

 Placement of Address Numbers